Guadalupe River Watershed Mercury TMDL

 This update covers implementation actions at mercury mine sites, oxygenation to suppress methylation of mercury in reservoirs and lakes, and monitoring.

 As planned, we started implementation at the top of the watershed by requiring mine site owners to evaluate and report on the potential for mining waste to erode from their properties.
 These reports are posted below.
+Electronic versions of the following documents are available upon request.
+However, in accordance with Section 11546.7 of the California Government Code, electronic versions cannot be posted online as they do not meet specified accessibility standards.
+For an electronic copy of the order, please contact the staff person listed at the bottom of this web page.
 The following erosion control work is underway:

 Guadalupe Rubbish Disposal Company